Crouching Tiger, Hidden Dragon (2000) Director: Ang Lee

 A large portion of the movie is dedicated to an extensive flashback into the life of Jen Yu -she was once captured by a group of desert bandits and fell in love with one of them.
 When we return to the present-moment, we learn the bandit has arrived in the hopes of running away with Jen Yu again but she refuses.
 Then, on her wedding night she flees into the night and fights numerous people while en route to Wudang Mountain (‘Wudang’ -the same name as the type of martial arts they emply).
 Jen Yu battles Yu Shu Lien until she is beaten, but when Shu Lien shows mercy, Jen Yu wounds her arm anyway.
 Next, she battles Li Mu Bai until he easily defeats her and asks her to join him and study the true art, but she refuses.
 Jen Yu is then taken by the Jade Fox who drugs her, and the Jade Fox battles Li Mu Bai until she is killed in the process, but only after she leaves a poison dart in his neck.
 Li Mu Bai tragically dies in the arms of Yu Shu Lien and confesses his love for her (they were reticent to fall in love with one another because her husband was previously killed).
 The movie ends with Jen Yu and her desert-lover reunited.

-The film was released in Mandarin and dubbed for English-speaking audiences.
-The film was specifically created to appeal to a Western audience, hence why many of the actors had spotty or poor Mandarin accents and more focus was placed on translating the subtitles appropriately into English.
+This film was released in Mandarin and dubbed for English-speaking audiences.
+Notably, it was specifically created to appeal to a Western audience, hence why many of the actors have spotty or poor Mandarin accents, while a greater focus was placed on translating the subtitles appropriately into English.
 Shooting locations varied in China: from the Gobi desert to the Anhui, Hebei, Jiangsu, and Xinjiang provinces in China.
-In 2016 an entirely forgettable sequel was released with English language and Mandarin subtitles.
+In 2016, an entirely forgettable sequel was released with English language and Mandarin subtitles.